-This section provides an overview of the steps that you need to take when you create a Lambda function that sends messages over a custom channel.
+This section provides an overview of the steps to create a Lambda function that sends messages over a custom channel.
 First, you create the function.
-After that, you add an execution policy to the function.
+Then, you add an execution policy to the function.
 This policy allows Amazon Pinpoint to execute the policy when a campaign runs.